-Exercise Interpret the Seabed Go to Tools > Seismic Interpretation.
-This is the interpretation system in Geocap Select Interpetation folder: Click the Browse button, select the folder Seismic Interpretation and click OK Select Ihorizon: Click the Browse button, select Seabed and click OK Select the Seismic: Click the Select button and click on the seismic line ATL-LOS-00-1 in the display window (with your left mouse button) Keep the rest of the settings as default and click the button.
-Zoom to where the yellow line ends on the previous line and start to pick points on the seismic line by pointing the mouse cursor on the seabed and pressing the <space> key on the keyboard.
-Press d to undo a pick.</space> When you want to stop, click the button.
+Interpret the Seabed

+- 1. Go to Tools > Seismic Interpretation.
+This is the interpretation system in Geocap - 2.
+Select Interpetation folder: Click the browse button, select the folder Seismic Interpretations and click OK - 3.
+Select Ihorizon: Click the browse button, select Seabed and click OK - 4.
+Select the Seismic: Click the button and click on the seismic line ATL-LOS-00-1 in the display window (with your left mouse button)

+5. Keep the rest of the settings as default and click the

+- 6. Zoom to where the yellow line ends on the previous line and start to pick points on the seismic line by pointing the mouse cursor on the seabed and pressing the <space> key on the keyboard.
+Press d to undo a pick. - 7.
+When you want to stop, click the button.
 This will save the interpretation.
 You can continue to interpret the seabed by clicking the button again.

-When you are done with the seabed, click the button.
-0 You do not have to delete parts of the interpretation if it is wrong.
-Just re-interpret the part that is wrong and Geocap will automatically update the Ihorizon when you click
+8. When you are done with the seabed, click the

+You do not have to delete parts of the interpretation if it is wrong.
+Just re-interpret the part that is wrong and Geocap will automatically update the Ihorizon when you click the stop button.